Breast Reconstruction Surgery in Birmingham, AL

 Expansion takes place over a series of follow-up appointments.
 The size of the tissue expander increases gradually, stretching the skin in preparation for the final implant.

 The second stage of this process involves removing the expander and replacing it with a permanent silicone implant.
-You and Dr. Cohn will work together to determine the size of the implant.
+You and the doctor will work together to determine the size of the implant.
 Fat grafting may be used in combination to enhance the breasts’ natural appearance.
 The second stage of this process is performed as an out-patient procedure and usually takes between an hour and a half and two hours to complete.

-Insurance requires at least a 90-day waiting period between the surgery stages.Dr.
-Cohn and your oncologist will determine if you are a candidate for nipple sparing implant reconstruction.
+Dr. Cohn and your oncologist will determine if you are a candidate for nipple sparing implant reconstruction.
 This will depend on your tumor characteristics and pre-op MRI.

 This procedure is very similar (and performed in the same way) to nipple sparing implant reconstruction; however, the nipple is also removed during the mastectomy.